You’re not required to complete the task, but neither can you desist from it.

 The word brit means “covenant.”
 (And the word hazon means “vision.”)

-As part of the Brit Hazon, we invite you to commit to one of the following behavior changes for a six-week period.
-Click on the commitments to read more about them.
-When you decide on the commitment you want to make, select “commit” and you will see a list of specific actions you can take for the next six weeks to achieve it.
+We invite you to participate in the Brit Hazon and commit to one of the following behavior changes for a six-week period.
+Click on the commitments below to read more about them.
+When you decide on the commitment you want to make, select “actions to [commitment]” for a list of specific actions you can take for the next six weeks to achieve it.
+At that point, you’ll select 1-3 actions and commit to the Brit Hazon.
+If after seeing the actions for a particular commitment you decide you want to choose a different commitment, just come back to this page.
 Join a growing community of people taking action to create a healthier and more sustainable world for all!

-Refrigeration and transportation exhaust are two of the leading causes of greenhouse gas emissions around the world, and much of those emissions come from moving food across the globe.
-By choosing to grow your own produce or buy from local vendors you are not only choosing to support your local economy (which research suggests increases quality of life for everyone in town) but you are also making a commitment to lower your carbon footprint!
+Refrigeration and transportation exhaust are two major causes of greenhouse gas emissions around the world, and much of those emissions come from moving food across the globe.
+By choosing to grow your own produce and/or buy from local vendors, you support your local economy (increasing the quality of life for everyone in town) and lower your carbon footprint!

-The over consumption of single-use plastics is connected to all of the top 10 contributors to global greenhouse gas emissions and global warming.
-By choosing to reduce our consumption of single-use plastics we are not only decreasing the resource demand on our Earth but also preventing harmful waste from entering our water system and harming delicate ecosystems around the world.
+The over consumption of single-use plastics and other single-use items like packaging is connected to all of the top 10 contributors to global greenhouse gas emissions and climate change.
+By choosing to reduce our consumption of single-use items and more responsibly disposing of them, we decrease the resource demand on our Earth and also prevent harmful waste from entering our water system and harming delicate ecosystems.

-Our rampant use of electricity not only taxes our aging infrastructure around the world but also produces significant amounts of toxic pollution contributing to a rise in global temperatures.
-By reducing the amount of energy we use by adjusting our thermostats, hanging our clothes to dry, or enjoying Shabbat, we can significantly decrease our carbon footprint.
+Our rampant use of electricity from non-renewable sources not only taxes our aging infrastructure around the world but also produces significant amounts of toxic pollution contributing to a rise in global temperatures.
+By reducing the amount of energy we use by adjusting our thermostats, hanging our clothes to dry, or enjoying Shabbat, we significantly decrease our carbon footprint.